DeveloperCielo/developercielo.github.io/_i18n/en/_posts/api-ecommerce-cielo/2003-03-03-cielo-ecommerce.md

 <aside class="warning">IMPORTANT: The order identification number (MerchantOrderId) does not change, remaining the same throughout the transactional flow.
 However, an additional number can be generated for the order and used during the transaction.
 This number will only be different in case of adaptation to the acquirer's rules or in case there are repeated order identification numbers (MerchantOrderId).
 For reconciliation purposes, use TransactionId.</aside>

-#### Creating a credit transaction
+#### Creating a credit card transaction

-To create a credit card transaction, you need to send a request using the `POST` method to the Payment feature, as shown.
+To create a credit card transaction, you need to send a request using the `POST` method, as shown.
 This example covers all the possible fields you can send; check which fields are required in the request property table.

 > The transaction **capture** can be **authomatic** or **posterior**.
 For an authomatic capure, send the `Payment.Capture` field in the request as “true”.
 For a posterior capture, send the field as "false" and, later, do the [capture request](https://developercielo.github.io/en/manual/cielo-ecommerce#consult-capture-cancel){:target="\_blank"}.

 <aside class="notice"><strong>Warning:</strong> It is not possible to carry out a transaction with its value as (`Amount`) 0.</aside>

 <aside class="notice"><strong>Warning:</strong> In the request header, use Content-Type application/json .</aside>

+> **Mastercard credit card transactions with stored credentials**: Mastercard brand requires the Transaction Initiator Indicator for credit and debit card transactions using stored card data.
+The goal is to indicate if the transaction was initiated by the cardholder or by the merchant.
+In this scenario, the node `InitiatedTransactionIndicator` must be sent with the parameters `Category` and `SubCategory` for Mastercard transactions, within the node `Payment`.
+Please check the complete list of categories in the `Category` parameter description and the subcategories tables in Transaction Initiator Indicator Tables.

+Please refer to [Credit card with authentication](https://developercielo.github.io/en/manual/cielo-ecommerce#credit-card-with-authentication) to create an authenticated credit card trnsaction.

 ##### Request